 - Cool Train: They bring Jean Grey, the X-Men and Magneto to a high security facility onboard an armored train.
 Which gets attacked by the D'Bari on the way to the facility.

 - Crazy-Prepared: The US government has trusted Charles Xavier since 1983 and the X-Men are hailed as heroes now... but it kept these anti-Mutant tech equipped guys at hand, just in case.
 The occasion sadly arises with Jean Grey running amok...

-- Fun with Acronyms: Mutant Containment Unit.
+- Fun with Acronyms: Mutant Containment Unit is what is taking the mutants away.
 As in Marvel Cinematic Universe.
+Subtle.